-- Cut the stem off the squash, slice the squash lengthwise, and scoop out the seeds.
-Slice it into ½ inch thick half moons.
+- Slice the squash lengthwise and scoop out the seeds.
+Then slice them into 1/2 inch thick half moons.

-- In a large bowl, toss squash with olive oil, thyme leaves, and salt, and then spread it out onto a baking sheet.
-Try to spread it out evenly so all the squash has a chance to caramelize against the baking sheet as it cooks.
+- In a large bowl, toss squash with olive oil and salt.
+Spread out the squash evenly onto a greased baking pan so that all the squash is laying flat against the surface.

-- Place baking sheet in the oven and roast for 25 minutes, turning squash after about 15 minutes, or until the squash is soft and browned.
-An additional 5 minutes may be needed.
+- Place baking pan in the oven and roast for 20 minutes, or until well caramelized on the bottom.

-- Once the squash is done roasting, take the baking sheet out of the oven and sprinkle the pecans, parmesan cheese, and thyme springs over the squash.
+- Take the baking pan out of the oven and sprinkle the pecans, parmesan cheese, and thyme leaves over the squash.